jaimegag/tkg-zone/windows/README.md

 cp tkg-vsphere-default-v1.1.0.yaml tkg-vsphere-default-multios-ag-cc.yaml
 # Change name
 yq e -i '.metadata.name = "tkg-vsphere-default-multios-ag"' tkg-vsphere-default-multios-ag-cc.yaml # !!!! yq is adding extra spaces in some indentations making the file bigger.
 If you don't want this, just edit the original file and change the metadata.name manually

+# Replace the install-ovs.ps1 reference with our new install-ovs-2.ps1 to avoid the OVS crashing when attempting to download SSL libraries
+# - In the "Install antrea-agent & OVS" section, one of the json patches of the "install-antrea" patch, row 2342: replace this row:
+& C:\k\antrea\Install-OVS.ps1 -ImportCertificate $false -LocalFile C:\k\antrea\ovs-win64.zip
+# with these two rows, at the same indentation, replacing "JUMPBOX-IP" with the IP of your jumpbox
+& curl.exe -kL http://JUMPBOX-IP:8000/install-ovs-2.ps1 -o C:\k\antrea\install-ovs-2.ps1
+& C:\k\antrea\install-ovs-2.ps1 -ImportCertificate $false -LocalFile C:\k\antrea\ovs-win64.zip

 # If you are added the `csi-proxy.exe` binary in the `additional_executables_list` of your Windows json file, then add the following code in the `windows-antrea` json-patch in after row 2356 (after the Start Services block) in the custom cluster class yaml. include 18 spaces at the beginning of each row for the right indentation
 vi tkg-vsphere-default-multios-ag-cc.yaml